Java Backend Coding Technology Agent

 Result.failure(cause) / Promise.failure(cause) cause.result() / cause.promise()

 Void type parameter Unit (Result<Unit>, Promise<Unit>).
-Note: void return is OK for fire-and-forget
+Note: void return OK with @Contract (external API) or fire-and-forget

 Nested record implementing use case interface Direct lambda return